Tests for acute myeloid leukaemia (AML)

 General health tests and infection screening

 If you are diagnosed with AML, you’ll have a general health check.
-This will help work out your risk of side effects from treatment, and whether high-intensity or low-intensity treatment might be best.
+This will help work out your risk of side effects from treatment, and whether high-intensity or lower intensity treatment might be best.

-Your healthcare team will talk to you about what the results of these tests mean for your treatment.
+Your hospital team will talk to you about what the results of these tests mean for your treatment.

 Tissue typing

-Even if you might not need a stem cell transplant, your doctor might talk to you about tissue typing, just in case you come to need a transplant later.
+Even if you might not need a stem cell transplant now, your doctor might talk to you about tissue typing, in case you need a transplant later.

 We explain more about stem cell transplants in the high-intensity treatment information.